'Paedophile marries a minor' - Nana Aba Anamoah on Nungua Wulormo's marriage to 12-year-old

 Media personality Nana Aba Anamoah has reacted to the trending issue of a 63-year-old chief's marriage to a 12-year-old girl.

-She labelled the chief a paedophile and gave the girl involved the legal classification of a 'minor' in a post on X.
+She labelled the chief as a paedophile and gave the girl involved the legal classification of 'minor' in a post on X.

-Multiple reports indicate that the police and two ministries—gender and chieftaincy—have all engaged with stakeholders on the matter.
+The police and two ministries, the gender and chieftaincy, have all engaged with stakeholders on the matter, according to multiple reports.

-The police, via a statement issued on April 2, 2024, said that the mother and the 12-year-old 'wife' were currently under their protection.
+The police via a statement issued on April 2, 2024, said the mother and the 12-year-old 'wife' were currently under their protection.

 Nothing was mentioned of the priest.